 3. Tickets of train Z97 from Beijing to Hong Kong can be purchased 28 days before your departure day.
 Tickets of train Z98 from Hong Kong to Beijing can be purchased 60 days in advance.

-1. Overnight train tickets between Hong Kong and Beijing need to be issued by our local train ticket outlet partners in Beijing and Hong Kong due to the different railway system from that of mainland China.
+1. Overnight train tickets between Hong Kong and Beijing need to be issued by our local train ticket outlet partners in Beijing and Hong Kong due to the different railway system from that of Chinese mainland.

 2. Your one-to-one English-speaking advisor will send a confirmation letter to you after we issue your tickets.